 And finally, the go big or go home option:

 You can’t get more specific and detailed than including a picture of yourself actually on vacation.
 If your office has a sense of humor, I say why not—go for it.

-Whatever you end up writing in your OOO email, make sure that you set up it in time and enjoy your vacation!
-You’ve worked hard all year and you deserve it.
+Make your OOO e-mail personalized to you.
+Whatever you end up writing, make sure that you set it up in the correct time and enjoy your vacation!
+You have been working hard all year and you deserve this break.